Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Frantoi Aperti (literally “open olive mills”) is an annual autumn event in Umbria where local olive producers open their doors for tastings, tours, and seasonal food.
 It usually runs across several weekends from mid-October to mid-November, with events happening in towns like Trevi, Spello, and Giano dell’Umbria.
 It’s low-key, mostly local, and a great way to experience freshly pressed olive oil and see how it’s made.

-Frantoi Aperti 2025 is expected to run from October 18 to November 16, covering five weekends of events.
+Frantoi Aperti usually runs from mid October to mid November, covering five weekends of events.
 Each participating town usually focuses its events around a specific weekend, so it’s worth checking the official programme once it’s published (typically by late summer).
 Most events happen on Saturdays and Sundays.

 What kind of olive oil is made in Umbria?